Fabric Batch Processes Architecture

 When a migration process is initiated, it is treated as a batch of multiple entities synchronization processes.

-The illustration below shows the sequence of actions involved in this process.
+The below illustration shows the sequence of actions involved in this process.

 Step 1